Phil-Elliott/Portfolio-2.0/README.md

 # What I Learned

-This was a more simpler project, but I was still able to improve my skills in using React and CSS.
+This was a more simple project, but I was still able to improve my skills in using React and CSS.
 I am getting better at using media queries and even thinking about making a project responsive before I build it.